-Simple Apple Cake recipe Serves 12
+Simple Apple Cake Serves 12

 Have a tea party you’re attending and you’ve been asked to bring something?
 Want to surprise a friend with something delicious?
 This is the easiest simple apple cake you’ll find!
 Simple everyday ingredients that you’ll most likely already have on hand.